jordiabante/myutils/README.md

         git clone git@github.com:jordiabante/myutils.git

-2. Add the bin folder in the repository to your path variable by adding the following line to the `.bashrc` file:
+2. Add the bin folder in the repository to your path variable by adding the following line to the `.bashrc` (`.bash_profile` in Mac) file:

         export PATH="path/to/bin:$PATH"

+3. If the machine running the code is Machintosh install coreutils (sudo port install coreutils) as well as: gzip, grep, getopt, mysql, openssl, readline, boost, zlib.
+Add the following line to the `.bashrc` (`.bash_profile` in Mac) file:

+        export PATH="/opt/local/libexec/gnubin:$PATH"

 Usage
 -----------------